the-overdriven/mw-enhanced/README.md

 # Morrowind issues and how to fix them

-Morrowind is a great game, but can be made even greater (and less clunky) by customizing it with the 20+ years of its wonderous modding heritage.
-While some of these solutions might work on OpenMW these docs focus exclusively on Morrowind.exe and modern Windows systems.
-Most of this is perceived as obvious common knowledge, but human memory can be fleeting.
+Morrowind stands as a masterpiece of gaming, its enduring legacy enriched by over two decades of remarkable modding innovation.
+While some of these enhancements may be compatible with OpenMW, the guidance provided here focuses exclusively on Morrowind.exe within the context of modern Windows systems.
+Much of what follows may be regarded as conventional wisdom among the community, yet the passage of time often renders even the obvious worth revisiting.

 What these docs are not:
 - not a guide you have to read from cover to cover, you can solve each issue separately, in any order